Logo Voyage

 Trilingualism

 The majority of the South Tyrolean population is German-speaking and in some valleys it's the totality.
 The Italian-speaking population lives mainly in the Bolzano/Bozen urban area and other larger towns like Merano/Meran.
 Ladin-speaking people live in the Gardena and Badia Valleys.
-Keep in mind that all South Tyroleans are taught Italian and that almost all Ladins speak German.
+All South Tyroleans are taught Italian and almost all Ladins speak German.
 Italians tend to be monolingual depending upon where they live.
 All the road signs have to be bilingual (trilingual where Ladin is spoken), and normally the first name identifies the majority language in the area.

 The Italian public broadcaster RAI has a broadcasting centre in Bolzano (called Sender Bozen in German, Sede di Bolzano in Italian and Radio TV Ladina in Ladin) which produces a trilingual program daily.
 The local radio of RAI (FM4) transmits in German, Ladin and Italian (news in Italian are transmitted on Radio 2).
 News in German every hour and news in Ladin two times a day.
 Many private radio broadcasters transmit in Italian, German or Ladin - a radio from Bolzano (Radio Tandem) transmits also for the immigrant population (Albanian, Spanish, Urdu, Arabic, Ukrainian).